Fried Cabbage with Corned Beef (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good dish for any low-glycemic or low-carb diet, including Keto.
-Corned Beef isn’t really recommended for the South Beach Diet, but personally I would ignore that when it’s St. Patrick/’s Day!
+Corned Beef with Fried Cabbage is a good dish for any low-glycemic or low-carb diet, including Keto.
+Corned Beef isn’t really recommended for the original South Beach Diet, but personally I would ignore that when it’s St. Patrick’s Day!

 Find More Recipes Like This One: